FEC-Team-Raven/hr-rfp53-fec3-project/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your config.js file
+To run this project, you will need to add the following environment variables to your config.js file.
+Place the config.js file in the server directory.

 `GITHUB_OAUTH`